mikolka9144/extension-firebase-crashlytics/README.md

     ```xml
     <template path="google-services.json" rename="app/google-services.json"/>
     ```
+5. Set the minimum SDK version to ``26`` or higher

+    Firebase crashlytics is not available on devices older than Android 6.0, so we have to bump it.

+    You can accomplish this by adding ``	<config type="android" minimum-sdk-version="26" />`` to your project configuration.
 5. Compile your game for android

+    ``lime build android`` in case you forgot
 6. Add the symbol upload script

     This script will assist you with re-compiling your game (after ``lime build android`` obviously) to add the necessary debugging information.